brbisheng/brbisheng.github.io/about/readme.md

+Is there universal truth?
+What we discover is different patterns, or 'conditions --> results'.

 I love summarizing methods which can be generalized.

 Isn't it exciting that we discover the associations or analogies between seemingly unrelated things?